threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_get_started/grid3_stellar_tfchain_bridge.md

 Create a Stellar wallet from the key that you generated.
 Transfer the TFT from your wallet to the bridge address GCMBZY4NGEV4CQYHJ6SXMRSTLTEOR2ERNKY6NH32LYCVDCN2E5CXZJOU.
 A depositfee of 1 TFT will be taken, so make sure you send a larger amount as 1 TFT.

+### Alternative Transfer to TF Chain

+We also enabled deposits to TF Grid objects.
+Following objects can be deposited to:

+- Twin
+- Farm
+- Node
+- Entity

+To deposit to any of these objects, a memo text in format `object_objectID` must be passed on the deposit to the bridge wallet.
+Example: `twin_1`.

+To deposit to a TF Grid object, this object **must** exists.
+If the object is not found on chain, a refund is issued.

 ## TF Chain to Stellar

 Create a TF Chain account from the key that you generated.
 (TF Chain raw seed).